GittBitt/LeafWrite/README.md

 <h1>LeafWrite</h1>
 An experimental journaling app that allows the user to scan their surroundings and record nature.

-<h2>NOTE: In order to use the vision functionality to capture objects, the YOLOv3.mlmodel must be placed into the project folder. </h2>
+NOTE: In order to use the vision functionality to capture objects, the YOLOv3.mlmodel must be placed into the project folder.

 ![image](https://github.com/user-attachments/assets/e4a5ac4a-3994-489e-981a-9851c6687b2e)
 ![image](https://github.com/user-attachments/assets/84066b79-a1d4-4a5b-9154-9e4eebdd50ef)